paper-clips/Country-Info/README.md

 # Country Info

-Find out what the capital of a country is, as well as other information, using the following program.
+Find out what the capital of a country is, as well as other interesting information, using the following program.
 You can search a country or select the random button to get a random country instead. <br>

 <div align="center">
   Try the program: